Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Identifying a Neuromorphic Advantage

 \subsection{A positive example: iterative mesh-based algorithms}

-To further explore this, let us consider a conceptual model of an algorithm that tracks the behavior of the system over $M_S$ state locations.
+Inspired by previously identified algorithms with claimed neuromorphic advantages \cite{theilman2025solving, smith2022neuromorphic}, we first consider a conceptual model of an algorithm that tracks the behavior of the system over $M_S$ state locations.
 For example, in a finite element simulation, the state of all $M_S$ locations are updated in an iteration, and in a discrete-time Markov Chain (DTMC) simulation $M_S$ reflects the dimensionality of the transition matrix.
 Consider specifically the case where each mesh point only communicates at most with a finite number (scale-free) of other locations, which is defined as the mesh maximum fan-out, $K$.
 The model runs for $M_T$ timesteps.

-While it would never fully be fully expanded, the computational graph of this problem, $G_{mesh}$, would in fact be a hierarchical graph of graphs consisting of what computations must be performed at each mesh point.
-We consider that within each model timestep each mesh node consists of a computational graph of $T_{1S}$ computations, consisting of a minimal depth of $T_{\inf S}$ to update the state of that mesh point.
+While it would never fully be fully expanded and unrolled, the computational graph of this problem, $G^{(T)}_{mesh}$, would in fact be a hierarchical graph of graphs consisting of what computations must be performed at each mesh point.
+We consider that within each model timestep each mesh node consists of a computational graph of $T_{1S}$ computations, consisting of a minimal depth of $T_{\infty S}$ to update the state of that mesh point.
 As there are $M_S$ meshpoints and since the model consists of $M_T$ timesteps, the fully expanded graph will be replicated $M_S \times M_T$ times.

-Prior to any recognition of recurrence or parallelizability, we can quantify the size of $G_{mesh}$ as $T_{1, mesh} = M_S M_T T_{1S}$ and $T_{\inf, mesh} = M_T T_{\inf S}$.
+Prior to any recognition of recurrence or parallelizability, we can quantify the size of $G^{(T)}_{mesh}$ as $T_{1, mesh} = M_S M_T T_{1S}$ and $T_{\inf, mesh} = M_T T_{\infty S}$.